Adaptive Cross-Layer Attention for Image Restoration: Experiments

 \subsection{Image Denoising}

-We also evaluate CLA and ACLA modules on standard benchmarks, KCLDAk24, BSD68~\cite{martin2001database}, and Urban100~\cite{huang2015single}, for image denoising.
+We also evaluate ACLA module on standard benchmarks, KCLDAk24, BSD68~\cite{martin2001database}, and Urban100~\cite{huang2015single}, for image denoising.
 The noisy images are created by adding AWGN noises with $\sigma = 10, 30, 50, 70$.
-We compare our approach with four baseline methods, DnCNN~\cite{zhang2017beyond}, MemNet~\cite{tai2017memnet}, RNAN~\cite{zhang2019residual}, and PANet~\cite{mei2020pyramid}.
-For fair comparisons, a 16-layer EDSR is used as the baseline CNN backbone, and CLA/ACLA modules are inserted into such neural backbone.
+We compare our approach with four baseline methods, DnCNN~\cite{zhang2017beyond}, MemNet~\cite{tai2017memnet}, RNAN~\cite{zhang2019residual}, PANet~\cite{mei2020pyramid}, SwinIR\cite{liang2021swinir}, SCUNet~\cite{zhang2022practical}, and Restormer~\cite{zamir2022restormer}.
+Note that the results of SwinIR, SCUNet, and Restormer reported in \cite{zhang2022practical, zamir2022restormer} are obtained by models trained on DIV2K \cite{timofte2017ntire} and Flick2K \cite{EDSR}.
+In our experiments, we train SwinIR, SCUNet, and Restormer on DIV2K with the same settings as ACLA for fair comparisons.
+A 16-layer EDSR is used as the baseline CNN backbone, and ACLA modules are inserted into such neural backbone.
 We use PNSR as the metric to evaluate different methods.
-As shown in Table~\ref{tab:results_psnr_denoise_rgb}, our methods achieve remarkable improvements on the baseline EDSR on all benchmarks with all noise level.
-It can be observed that, with less parameters, our models often outperform attention based methods, RNAN and PANet, suggesting the superiority of CLA and ACLA.
+As shown in Table~\ref{tab:results_psnr_denoise_rgb}, our methods achieve remarkable improvements on all benchmarks with all noise levels. \textbf{The average improvements of PSNR over the top baseline SCUNet for noise levels 10, 30, 50, and 70 are 0.113 dB, 0.103 dB, 0.133 dB, and 0.110 dB.} To verify that such improvement is statistically significant and out of the range of error, we train ACLA and the current SOTA method SCUNet on different noise levels ten times with different seeds for random initialization of the networks.
+The mean and standard deviation of different runs are shown in Table~\ref{table:DN_q}.
+Then we perform t-test between the results of ACLA and SCUNet on all benchmark datasets with all the noise levels.
+The largest p-value among all the datasets and noise levels is 7.54e-9 $\ll 0.05$ on BSD68 with noise level of 30, suggesting that the improvement of ACLA over SCUNet for image denoising is statistically significant.